nikfrank/learn-tahini-mastermind/docs/instructions.md

 Besides for styling the buttons, we should make them no?

-I've used some Unicode triangles here, just for fun
+I've used some Unicode triangles here as text in my buttons, just for fun!

+You might want to put icons or SVGs there instead.

 ## code
 ./src/Game.js